Skip to main content

 Biography

-I joined Durham Law School as Assistant Professor in International Law in September 2020.
+I joined Durham Law School in September 2020.
 Prior to joining Durham, I was a Lecturer in Law at Bristol University (2016-2020).

 I am writing a book entitled, Feminist Revolt and the Constitution: Abortion Activism on the Island of Ireland.
 This project uses narrative interviews on peoples' experiences in reform of abortion law in Northern Ireland and the Republic of Ireland to critically evaluate whether constitutions and constitutionalism can accommodate feminist demands.
 This book contributes to contemporary thinking on feminist constitutionalism.
 It critically engages with acts of revolt to argue for the existence of a feminist constituent power.
 The book argues that acts of feminist revolt include (i) Changing Subjectivities (ii) Diffusing, Ignoring, and Laughing at aggression (iii) Breaking the Law and Performing the Law.
 Further, feminist methodologies for a feminist constitutionalism are identified: acknowledging plural subjectivities in constituent power; pragmatism; and reckoning with the emotional and physical toll of a feminist constitutionalism.
 The book contains original data collected in the course of a British Academy funded research project: 'Bridging the Local and Global: Women’s Collectives and the ‘Spaces of Action/Reflection’'.